 The OAIS model is a platform independent, open standard, without a limitation on data types or formats.
 However, the OAIS reference model also requires a strict separation of data storage and information management.
 The combination with defined interfaces allows the bundeling of ressources – for example Fedora as a framework – and offers newly developed possibilities – for exmaple the cirilio client.

-And even will not last forever.
+And even hardware will not last forever.

 Legacy Storage systems 😉 [3]